Walton5888/pihole.github.io/README.md

 Prerequisites
 Before you begin, make sure you have the required items:

 Docker's desktop application installed on your Mac.
-If you do not have it, it can be found here: https://www.docker.com/products/docker-desktop/
 An internet connection.
 Installation Steps
 ## 1. Install the Docker Desktop Application
-If you haven't already installed Docker Desktop, you can download it from the official Docker website and follow the installation instructions:
+If you haven't already installed Docker Desktop, you can download it from this link: https://www.docker.com/products/docker-desktop/

-Docker Desktop for Mac
 ## 2. Open Terminal
 Open the terminal application on your Mac.